 - Motilium is available on Big Mountain Drugs starting at $41 for 100 tablets

-- Vomistop (minimum 500 tablets, 10 mg per tablet) can be purchased on In House Pharmacy starting at $70
+- Vomistop (minimum 500 tablets, 10 mg per tablet) also on In House Pharmacy starting at $70

-- Vesperidone (my fav brand) is available on Suffice here ad here for $30
+- Vesperidone (my favorite brand) is available on Suffice for $30

 Of course, you should choose the brand and tablet amount per box or can that suits your needs the best.